eggjs/egg-sequelize/README.md

 **We strongly recommend you to use [migrations](https://github.com/eggjs/egg-sequelize#migrations) to create or migrate database.**

-If you want to sync models you defined to db(mysql or etc.) in development, you can put sync operation in `app.js`.

 **This code should only be used in development.**

 ```js